The project is completed. Promoting sustainable mobility in Europe by fostering rail transport.

 In 2020/21 there were and are special political opportunities to foster rail transport in a sustainable manner: the European Commission presented its Sustainable and Smart Mobility Strategy which is going to shape EU transport policy for the next decade.
 In September 2020 the EU Rail Summit took place at which the transport ministers of the EU Member States and representatives of railway companies discussed sustainable European rail transport.
 2021 was designated as the European Year of Rail, in the course of which the EU will specifically promote railways as a mode of transport and specifically foster their use by citizens.

-To participate in public consultations on the EU Sustainable Mobility Strategy, the project prepared a guide with optional answers as well as a position paper to be disseminated via various networks.
-The wider public was thus informed about progressive stances on railway transport, and the participation of civil society was promoted.
-Furthermore, at two internal workshops, Germanwatch and its partner organisations have developed a strategy to ensure the involvement of civil society in the longer term.
+To participate in public consultations on the EU Sustainable Mobility Strategy, the project prepared a guide with optional responses and a position paper, disseminating these via various networks.
+This approach informed the wider public about progressive stances on railway transport and promoted civil society participation.
+Furthermore, in two internal workshops, Germanwatch and its partner organisations developed a strategy to ensure long-term civil society involvement.

-Policy makers, railway companies and representatives of civil society were addressed at three national workshops in Poland, Germany and Spain.
-The aim was to garner support for better cross-border rail transport and to encourage progressive stakeholders to act.
-An EU policy workshop was held with the aim of building alliances among the key actors to improve cross-border railway transport.
+Policymakers, railway companies, and civil society representatives were engaged in three national workshops in Poland, Germany, and Spain.
+The aim was to garner support for improved cross-border rail transport and encourage progressive stakeholders to take action.
+An EU policy workshop was also held to build alliances among key actors to advance cross-border railway transport.